Read More from Dr. Berger:

 If a mother is distressed over being pregnant and desires to eliminate her offspring or she cannot afford to take care of her child, then she can and should be viewed as mentally ill within Kraepelinian thinking.

-In the first half of the 20th century in America, Freudianism was the predominant secular view of the metaphysical mind/human nature until the Kraepelinian faith replaced Freudianism under the authority of the American Psychiatric Association (early 1960s).
+In the first half of the twentieth century in America, Freudianism was the predominant secular view of the metaphysical mind/human nature until the Kraepelinian faith replaced Freudianism under the authority of the American Psychiatric Association (early 1960s).
 Today, Kraepelinianism (biopsychiatry) is the most widely accepted view of the soul/psyche in America.

 In fact, the entire mental health system in the United States is considered “Neo-Kraepelinian.”
 But before the 1960s, Freudianism reigned, so Margaret Sanger struggled at first to convince people that abortion was both beneficial and medicinal according to her faith in Kraepelinianism, shared with her by her friend and Kraepelin’s student, Ernst Rüdin.
 As with Rüdin, Sanger regularly emphasized in publications that the unfit should not reproduce and that limiting births summed up the philosophy of eugenics: